 Montessori of Alameda offers preschool and kindergarten programs for children ages 3 months to 6 years old.
-We offer 1/2 day, 3/4 day and full day schedules as well as a summer program.
+We offer 3/4 day and full day schedules, as well as a summer program.

-The Haven is a specially prepared environment for our children ages 3 months to 18 months.
+The Haven is a specially prepared environment for our children ages 3 months to crawling.

-The Woodlands room is a carefully prepared environment for children 12 months – 18 months of age.
-This wobbler program helps our youngest children transition from the Haven into a Toddler room.
+The Woodlands classroom is a carefully prepared environment for children who can crawl, but aren’t yet walking.
+The mobile infant program helps our youngest children transition from the Haven into a Toddler room.

-The Meadow, Arctic, Cattail Marsh and Desert rooms are carefully prepared environments for children 18 months to 3 years of age.
+The Meadow, Arctic, Cattail Marsh and Desertland rooms are carefully prepared environments for children who are walking – 2.5 years of age.
 This toddler program helps our youngest students grow in independence and self-esteem.

 How to help your child build self-esteem at Montessori school.

-Our classroom has many materials for your child to practice dressing and undressing with buttons, zippers, bows, lacing, etc. In an unrushed environment instead of an “I better hurry, I have to use the bathroom” situation.
+Our classroom has many materials for your child to practice dressing and undressing with buttons, zippers, bows, lacing, etc. In a calm environment instead of an “I better hurry, I have to use the bathroom” situation.
 We want your child to have a positive experience and set them up for success.
-If they can not take their clothes off, this will make them feel dependent and incapable, not allowing them to build their self esteem and feel important.
+If they can not take their clothes off, this will make them feel dependent and incapable, not allowing them to build their self-esteem and feel important.
 They may have an accident because we have not set them up to succeed.

 Children should bring healthy, low salt, low sugar snacks (to promote a healthy environment) in containers they can open and eat easily with little mess.
 Please no cookies, cakes, or chips.
 Part of our curriculum is care of the environment, once again, we want to set your child up for success by giving them snacks they can easily clean up after themselves.
 Children learn to sweep crumbs and sponge tables after eating.
 If you give them something very messy it will be frustrating for them to clean it up independently.
 Sure the teachers can do it for them, but then we are not teaching or helping your children learn to “do “things for themselves.
 Suggestions are crackers, sliced fruit, vegetable sticks, and sandwiches.